 Before: Dark and Dreary

 The backyard had everything going against it.
 Dark and gloomy, the yard hardly felt inviting.
 Weeds dominated.
 With rain, the ground turned muddy.
 There was a tree stump located front and center.
-Home bloggers Chris and Julia wanted to make over their backyard, but they could only devote one weekend to the project.Continue to 8 of 20 below.
+Nothing about the yard was friendly or inspiring.
+Home bloggers Chris and Julia wanted to makeover their backyard, but they could only devote one weekend to the project.Continue to 7 of 19 below.